cosmoconsult/D365BC-Blob-Storage-API/README.md

 Get Page Ranges | Page blobs only |  |
 Incremental Copy Blob | Page blobs only |  |
 Append Block | Append blobs only |  |

+## To-Do List

+These topics are currently on the to-do list:

+- Make "Request Test"-page more robust
+- Add handling for optional Request Headers
+- Extend handling for optional URI parameters
+- Reproduce further API functions